Myths About Root Canals and Root Canal Pain

 Don’t Suffer From Tooth Pain Any Longer!

 Pain in your tooth or gums may be a symptom of infected pulp.
-Dr. Allen can perform a Root Canal to treat the infected pulp, relieve pain, and save your natural teeth!
+Drs.
+Allen and Campbell can perform a Root Canal to treat the infected pulp, relieve pain, and save your natural teeth!

 Myth #1—Root canal treatment is painful.